Yedidya-rozenberg/CoursesManager/README.md

 **Login :**
 Upon logging in, the user is prompted to enter a username and password.
 During data validation the system retrieves and retains its personal details in the program variable.

+# 6. Additional capabilities
+The program demonstrates additional capabilities:

+  - Custom Exception - The file and application are in the logic layer.
+  -
+  - Enum - TypeOfUser - Also in the logic layer.
+  -
+  - ReaderWriterLockSlim - In the StudentAccess file.
+EF handles the issue itself, so I put it in mostly as a demo.